APPLY TO BE A SPEAKER

 - Speakers who are more workshop-oriented (we need keynoters)

-- Speakers whose primary qualification is publication of a book
+- Speakers whose primary qualification is a publication of a book

 - Speakers who seem more appropriate for corporate or high school audiences than college ones